phpbb/documentation/development/extensions/tutorial_basics.rst

     More information on specifying package version constraints can be found here: https://getcomposer.org/doc/articles/versions.md#basic-constraints

-So far, your extension has no functionality yet.
+So far, our extension has no functionality yet.
 Continue on to the next sections to learn more about how to write an extension that will do something useful.